How can career centers effectively support students with interdisciplinary majors?

 The modern job market no longer fits neatly into traditional academic silos.

-As students increasingly build their own majors to match their unique interests, Career Service Professionals (CSPs) face a distinct challenge.
+As students increasingly build their own majors to match their unique interests, Career Service Professionals face a distinct challenge.

 Standard career playbooks simply do not work for students who blend data analytics, sociology, and graphic design into a single degree.